 Near the put-in at the town of Bluff, Utah, the river meanders lazily past groves of cottonwood trees and braids across sandbars in a wide valley bounded by low sandstone cliffs.
-Within a few short miles, the river begins to cut directly into the heart of a great bulge in the layers of the earth’s crust, the Monument Upwarp.
+Within a few short miles, the river begins to cut directly into the heart of a great bulge in the layers of the earth’s crust known as the Monument Upwarp.
 As she carves into layers of rock deeply buried elsewhere, she forms a limestone canyon whose walls climb 1,300 feet above the river.
 The water still meanders in an immense looping pattern through these canyon walls, forming the “Goosenecks of the San Juan”, where the river flows approximately 12 miles only to achieve about 3 miles of distance overland.

-The San Juan is a living classroom for the region’s history, geology and archeology – here the learning is easy and fun!
+The San Juan is a living classroom for the region’s history, geology, and archeology – here, the learning is easy and fun!
 Hikers, can climb to the tops of the canyon walls for a spectacular view, retrace the old Mormon wagon route up “San Juan Hill”, splash in clear plunge pools on a hot summer day, walk to the remains of a gold prospector’s stone cabin, and run their fingers over fossils millions of years old or observe pieces of ancient pottery that still bear the potter’s fingerprints.
-The river itself flows swiftly but does not form huge rapids.
+The river itself flows swiftly, but does not form huge rapids.
 Although the river has a steeper average gradient than the Colorado River in Grand Canyon, her Class I and II rapids are fun and bouncy and offer plenty of challenges for the intermediate canoeist.
 The San Juan River is the favorite of many river runners in the southwest, one that inspires love and loyalty and to which they eagerly return.

-Bluff to Mexican Hat
+Sand Island to Mexican Hat

 Mexican Hat to Clay Hills

 The lower section of the San Juan Mexican Hat the river meanders through spectacular canyons, has several Class II+ rapids, and provides access to Grand Gulch, Slickhorn Gulch, the Goosenecks, and many other great hiking areas.
 The take-out at Clay Hills is located 21miles off Highway 263.
 This is a very long dirt road.
-When on the Highway: 2+ hour back to Bluff.
-4+ hours back to Moab.
+When on the Highway: 2+ hours back to Bluff, 4+ hours back to Moab.